 Your nightmares are over!
 Or maybe they've just begun!
-Here are more bizarre songs that pair rappers with unlikely (but likely bad) musicians.
+Here are some more bizarre songs that pair rappers with unlikely (but most likely bad) musicians.
 Click Here for Volume One.

 DMX (Feat.
 Marilyn Manson) - "The Omen"